RadicallyOpen/RadicallyOpen/_events/2017-06-Dorset-Intensive.markdown

 A link to the venue is [here](http://www.merleyhouseevents.co.uk/business-meeting-seminar-networking-venue-dorset/)

 ## Prices and booking
+Please note: lunch is not included in the price for this training.
+Food can be pre-ordered and paid nearer the time.
 {{site.intensive_prices_US}}

 ## Please complete our registration form if you are signing up to our training event:
 [Complete Registration Form](http://goo.gl/forms/PrthbLygcq)